-The Government has accepted a number of proposals for the development of the Hong Kong Port (HKP) Island put forward by the Airport Authority Hong Kong.
-The development, together with the HKIA's Three-runway System, the premium logistics centre, the SKYCITY project and the future development of AsiaWorld-Expo on the Airport Island, will transform Lantau into an "Airport City", strengthening and enhancing Hong Kong's position as an international aviation, logistics and business centre.
+The Government has accepted a number of proposals for the development of the Hong Kong Port (HKP) Island of the HZMB put forward by the Airport Authority Hong Kong (AAHK).
+The development, together with the HKIA's Three-Runway System, the premium logistics centre, the SKYCITY project and the future development of AsiaWorld-Expo on the Airport Island, will transform Lantau into an "Airport City", strengthening and enhancing Hong Kong's position as an international aviation, logistics and business centre.